OpenNebula/docs/source/installation_and_configuration/authentication/ldap.rst

         - server 1
         #- server 2

 The structure is a hash where any key different to ``:order`` will contain the configuration of one LDAP server we want to query.
-The special key ``:order`` holds an array with the order we want to query the configured servers.
+The special key ``:order`` holds an array with the order in which we want to query the configured servers.

 .. note:: Items of the ``:order`` are the server names, or nested arrays of server names, representing the **availability group**.
 The items in the ``:order`` are processed one by one until the user is successfully authenticated, or the end of the list is reached.
 Inside the availability group, only the very first server which can be successfully connected to is queried.
 Any server not listed in ``:order`` won't be queried.